replikativ/mesalog/README.md

 datahike-csv-loader currently:
 1. Assumes that the columns of any given CSV file represent attributes that do not yet exist in the database, i.e. it isn't possible to add data for existing attributes.
 2. Apart from any specification passed in `col-schema` to `load-csv`, automatically infers attribute schema, i.e. complete user specification of the schema isn't supported.
+3. Doesn't support batched loading.

-We hope to address these shortcomings if they prove to be substantial.
+We plan to address these shortcomings, and any others that arise, if they prove to be substantial.

 ## License